 Suppositories are better for internal hemorrhoids.
 The medicine is absorbed by the rectal tissue and can help all discomfort and pain caused by hemorrhoids.
 They can sometimes soothe the symptoms caused by external hemorrhoids as well.

 Suppositories are typically used two to four times per day for a week.
 It’s better if you insert after a bowel movement so the effect can last longer.

 External creams and ointments can be applied whenever you need relief.
-However, the relief is not as long-lasting as that of a suppository.
+However, the relief isn’t as long-lasting as that of a suppository.
 That’s because a suppository breaks down more slowly, releasing medication over a longer period of time.

 Both topicals and suppositories should only be used for a limited time to prevent possible complications.

 Minor bleeding is common with hemorrhoids.
 If you’re seeing small amounts of bright red blood on tissue paper or on stool, that’s normal.
 It’s still safe to use a suppository.
 If, however, your stool is black, or you notice large amounts of blood in your stool, call your doctor.

 It’s possible to insert a suppository on your own.
 You may also ask a family member for help until you get used to doing it.